hgs3/confetti/tests/CONFORMANCE.md

     * A `.pass` file indicates that the input is valid Confetti.
     * A `.fail` file indicates that the input is invalid Confetti.

+> [!TIP]
+> It is recommended to glob the `.conf` files rather than hardcode their names, as they can potentially be renamed.
+Globbing also ensures new tests are automatically detected by your test harness.

 ## _Pass_ File Format

 The contents of the `.pass` file are as follows: